lalagarali/portfolio/README.md

 # portfolio
-# Data analyst and Data Science roadmap
+# Data Analyst and Data Science roadmap
 1. Data Literacy

 Data literacy refers to the ability to read, understand, interpret, and use data effectively.